PShru2000/Implementation-of-Reinforcement-Policies-in-Gridworld/README.md

 -**Adaptation Requirement**: Agents must adapt their strategies to account for the wind's influence, making navigation more challenging than in a standard gridworld environment.

 ![Screenshot](Screenshot%202024-02-03%20121357.png)

+## Objectives:

+This project aims to explore and evaluate the effectiveness of various Temporal Difference (TD) learning methods within the context of a Windy Gridworld.

+**Implementation Objectives:**

+- **Windy Gridworld Domain:** Implementing the Windy Gridworld environment, incorporating specific dynamics such as variable wind strength across the grid that influences the agent's movement.

+- **TD Learning Methods:** Implementing and integrate a suite of TD learning methods to navigate and solve the Windy Gridworld problem, including:

+On-policy Monte-Carlo control for ε-soft policies

+SARSA (on-policy TD control)

+Expected SARSA

+n-step SARSA with n set to 4

+Q-learning (off-policy TD control)

+Optional: Dynamic programming to provide an upper bound on performance